Warrior Ride Buddies

 Contributions

-• The messaging feature which supports group messaging.
+• Created the direct messaging feature which supports group messaging

-• The report function for misuse that gets reviewed by site admins.
+• Implemented the report function for misuse that gets reviewed by site admins

-• The pages for viewing messages and reports.
+• Designed and created the pages for viewing messages and reports

 • Takeaways